 - Take the customer to a personalized screen in your e-commerce app, where you’ll show them a set of recommended items.

-- Embed a promo code right inside your push, so when a user opens the notification with the notification, the offer is applied automatically.
+- Embed a promo code right inside your push, so when a user opens the notification, the offer is applied automatically.

 - Provide exclusive access to a limited collection or pre-order — only for your opted-in or most engaged customers.